AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-54040-created-field-is-blank-in-order-details-page.md

 ## Issue

-When B2B modules are enabled, you see the *[!UICONTROL Created] field is blank on the order details page.*
+When B2B modules are enabled, the *[!UICONTROL Created] field remains blank on the order details page.*

 <u>Steps to reproduce</u>:

-1. Install Adobe Commerce with B2B Module.
+1. Install Adobe Commerce with the B2B module.
 1. Create a new customer and place an order.
-1. Go to the order detail on frontend and check *[!UICONTROL Created]* field.
+1. Go to the order details on the frontend and check the *[!UICONTROL Created]* field.

 <u>Expected results</u>:

-[!UICONTROL Created] field contains the order created date
+The [!UICONTROL Created] field displays the date when the order was created.

 <u>Actual results</u>:

-[!UICONTROL Created] field is blank
+The [!UICONTROL Created] field is blank

 ## Apply the patch